piepieonline/QuickEntityEditorPieMod/README.md

 ## Installation instructions
 1. Find your QNE installation, and delete the `temp` folder
 2. Copy the entire QNE folder as `PieQNE`, so you should have `QuickEntityEditor` and `PieQNE` next to each other
-3. Download the files from https://drive.google.com/file/d/1QMPoJuvMFnYSGIQGTv-U2ZaWfjyzS4SZ/view?usp=sharing and copy them into the `PieQNE` folder.
-You should now have `PieQNE\PieGraphHelper\electron.exe` contained within.
 4. Go to https://github.com/piepieonline/QuickEntityEditorPieMod, click the green "Code" button, "Download Zip"
 5. Copy it into the `PieQNE` folder, saying yes to overwriting.
 6. Copy `PieQNE\_H3_Retail_mods\LogPins.dll` into `HITMAN3\Retail\mods`